Matteljay/tightcms/README.md

 ## Documentation

 There are several features demonstrated in the introduction video.
 Here listed again with some details and tricks.
 To access the site-admin login screen, you can browse to http://your-server-ip/login, typing this yourself or bookmarking that page.
 On a PC however a trick is to hold the `Alt` key while mouse-clicking on an **empty** part of the menu bar.
-After logging in, there is also an ability to change the site-admin's password, for that go to http://your-server-ip/changepass
+After logging in, there is also an ability to change the site-admin's password, for that go to http://your-server-ip/changepass.

 ### Adding pages and sub-pages to your website

 The Groups menu makes it possible to add pages, sub-pages, rename them and move them around.
 Pretty straight forward.
-But here is a trick: you can move a group-A with subgroups-A attached, **inside** of group-B, then no site visitor can access subgroups-A anymore.
+But here is a trick: you can move a group-A with subgroups-A attached, **inside** of group-B. You've nested subgroups-A one level too deep, now no site visitor can access those.
 Rest assured all the linked articles will still exist and you can undo the operation at any time by moving it out.
 You have temporarily hidden parts of your website.

 ### Adding different article types to your pages